caltechlibrary/newt/README.md

 > OK, a little more context

-Back in the day whenever we were writing in PHP, Python or Perl we were creating middleware.
+Back in the day whether we were writing in PHP, Python or Perl we were creating middleware.
 Even Drupal and WordPress are really middleware.
 Middleware sits between a data source (e.g. a database) and the web server (e.g. Apache 2, NGINX).
-It might be run inside Apache 2 or proxied to by NGINX.
+It might be run inside Apache 2 or proxied loke with NGINX.
 It's still middleware.

 A big key to simplification is narrowing the focus of our middleware.
 When our middleware has to implement everything it becomes very complex.
 Look at Drupal and WordPress.
 They implement data modeling, data management, user accounts, access management, data transformation.
 What if middleware was narrowly focus?
 Conceptually simpler?
 Did one or two things really well?.
-The approach starts to sound an like the old Unix philosophy of writing a single tool that does one thing really well and can be chained together to form a data processing pipeline.
+The approach starts to sound familiar.
+It is the old Unix philosophy of writing a single tool that does one thing really well and can be chained together to form a data processing pipeline.
 If you step back and look at the web today that is what happening.
-A catalog systems can import data from trusted sources.
+A catalog system imports data from trusted sources.
 Creating a repository record might start by pulling in data from CrossRef or ORCID.
-What if doing that was as easy as using Unix pipes to form a data processing workflow?
+What if doing that was as easy as using Unix pipes?
+I think it can using a little YAML notation.

-We can make it that easy if we use service oriented architecture and off the shelf web services.
-With Newt's simple data router and pipelines we get just that.
 Here is a description of one implementation of that idea.

 1. Apache 2 with Shibboleth provides access control and helps up communicate with a web browser (e.g. SSL support in the public URL)
 2. Apache 2 proxies to a Newt Router.
 Newt Router either maps the request to a data pipeline or provides static content
 3. The data pipeline performs our processing.
 It can include any number of web services running on localhost.
 Which services depend on what we want to do.
 If we're managing data then Postgres+PostgREST is a good choice.
 The pipeline first stage might start there.
 Eventually we'll want to turn that JSON into HTML so Newt Mustache provides a reliable means of doing that.

 This example is pretty generalized.
-We could mix and match database with a JSON API and search engines as long was we can easily map request to the right pipeline.
-In effect we're "mashing up" our local services to provide the data management and content we need for our application.
+We could mix and match database with a JSON API or search engines.
+It can be easy because we can map requests to the right pipeline.
+In effect "mashing up" our local services to provide the data management and content we need for our application.

-## Off the shelf deliverables
+## Working with off the shelf deliverables

-Even without Newt we have allot to work with.
-Here's a shortlist of ones I use.
+Take the following as a for instance.

 - (data management) Postgres combined with PostgREST gives you an out of the box JSON API for managing data
 - (full text search) Solr gives you a powerful, friendly, JSON API for search and discovery